AYTU BIOSCIENCE, INC. (OTCMKTS:AYTU) Files An 8-K Other Events - Market Exclusive

 Item 8.01 Other Events

-On April 1, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that it has received its first Coronavirus Disease 2019 (“COVID-2019”) IgG/IgM Rapid Test shipment containing 100,000 tests from the manufacturer on March 31, 2020.
-The Company is now in the process of relabeling the test kits to comply with Food and Drug Administration (FDA) requirements relating to labeling of COVID-19 serology test kits and expects to begin filling current backorders and additional incoming orders shortly thereafter.
+On April 3, 2020, Aytu BioScience, Inc. (the “Company”) a specialty pharmaceutical company focused on commercializing novel products that address significant patient needs announced today that it began shipping its Coronavirus Disease 2019 (“COVID-2019”) IgG/IgM Rapid Test to U.S. customers.
+Upon receipt of the initial 100,000 tests, the company completed product relabeling to ensure compliance with FDA guidance on COVID-19 serology test kits.

-Additionally, the Company announced that it expects to receive another 500,000 rapid tests from the manufacturer in the next two to three weeks in order to fulfill additional customer orders.
+The Company has received orders for the COVID-19 IgG/IgM Rapid Test from a broad range of healthcare customers including large medical centers, municipalities, first responders, medical practices, and other healthcare customers.
+The Company expects to have all customer backorders filled in the coming days.

 Item 9.01 Financial Statements and Exhibits.